onexianjian/v8wiki/CodeStubAssembler-Builtins.md

   // [... snip ...]
 ```

-Note that currently, order within `BUILTIN_LIST_BASE` does matter. `MathIs42` calls `MathIsHeapNumber42`, the former needs to be listed after the latter (this requirement should be lifted at some point).
+Note that currently, order within `BUILTIN_LIST_BASE` does matter.
+Since `MathIs42` calls `MathIsHeapNumber42`, the former needs to be listed after the latter (this requirement should be lifted at some point).

 The definition is also straightforward.
 In [src/builtins/builtins-math-gen.cc](https://cs.chromium.org/chromium/src/v8/src/builtins/builtins-math-gen.cc?q=builtins-math-gen.cc+package:%5Echromium$&l=1):